glycerine/goq/README.md

 configuration
 -------------

-Configuration is controlled by these environment variables:
+Configuration is controlled by these environment variables.
+Only the GOQ_HOME variable is mandatory.
+The rest have reasonable defaults.

  * GOQ_HOME = tells goq processes where to find their .goq directory of credentials. (required)

  * GOQ_JSERV_IP = the ipv4 address of the server.
-Default: the first external facing interface discovered. (required)
+Default: the first external facing interface discovered.

- * GOQ_JSERV_PORT = the port number the server is listening on (defaults to 1776). (required)
+ * GOQ_JSERV_PORT = the port number the server is listening on (defaults to 1776).

  * GOQ_ODIR = the output directory where the server will write job output.
-Default: ./o  (required on the master-server; no effect on clients)
+Default: ./o

  * GOQ_SENDTIMEOUT_MSEC = milliseconds of wait before timing-out various network communications (you shouldn't need to adjust this, unless traffic is super heavy and your workers aren't receiving jobs).
-The current default is 1000 msec. (optional, affects all communications of both master and clients)
+The current default is 1000 msec.

 author: Jason E. Aten, Ph.D. <j.e.aten@gmail.com>.